Audition Songs by Musical

-If you’re looking for audition songs for Company, it’s best to choose a timeless song in the style of Sondheim from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Company, it’s fitting to choose a timeless song in the style of Sondheim from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Company premiered in 1970, the audition songs below are drawn from musicals between the 1960s and 1990s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.